elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/call-apply-decorators-forwarding.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Method borrowing allows us to use the methods of one object on a different object without having to make a copy of that method and maintain it in two separate places.
-It is accomplished through the use of .call(), .apply(), or .bind(), all of which exist to explicitly set this on the method we are borrowing.
+It is performed by using .call(), .apply(), or.bind(), which are all available to explicitly set “this” on the method we are borrowing.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />